amsearles/GatorList_ecommerce_Site/Milestones/Milestone4/QA_TEST.md

 ### Software Setup:

-Testing will be done of the site using multiple browsers running the lastest versions: Firefox, Chrome, and Safari.
+Testing will be done of the site using multiple browsers running the lastest versions of Firefox and Chrome.
 The actual product is hosted on aws server running a LAMP stack.
 Our current state of the product is in the early beta stage.

 ### Feature to be Tested: